No More Candy And Junk Food Rewards For Kids!

 Sugar-packed candy and junk food loaded with salt offer cheap, easy, and effective rewards, but create bad eating habits at the most vulnerable stage of a child's growth.
 The availability of unhealthy foods is also linked to negative psychological effects on children who are obese or have weight issues—many make the connection that food means love or acceptance.

 USDA Implements Healthier School Snacks Across The Nation

 Say good-bye to Cheetos, Doritos, and sugar-filled sodas, and hello to granola bars, trail mix, and baked potato chips.
 The government has created a new healthy food standard in schools, "The Smart Snacks In School" Nutrition Standard that will offer healthier snack foods for kids, while also limiting junk food served to students.

-Beginning in the 2014-2015 school year, the USDA will be implementing the new standard in schools across the nation to hopefully make a dent in childhood obesity.
+Beginning in the 2014-2015 school year, the USDA began implementing the new standard in schools across the nation to hopefully make a dent in childhood obesity.
 One third of children today under the age of 18 are considered to be overweight or obese, are more likely to inherit preventable diseases like diabetes and heart disease, and may be the first generation to live shorter lives than their parents.